johnny95731/color-utils/README.md

 **color-utils** provides functions for color conversions, harmonies, mix, and sort.

 :speech_balloon: Newer README.md may push to github but not publish in npm.
+To see detail changes: [Changelog](https://github.com/johnny95731/color-utils/blob/main/CHANGELOG.md) (record since v1.2.0).

 <h2>Features</h2>